-Marketing your nonprofit can seem like a never ending maze of pitfalls and dead ends.
-Having a well rounded plan of action that starts with the broader organizational goals—and ends with generating revenue for your given cause—will help set you on the right path.
+Marketing your non profit content can seem like a never-ending maze of pitfalls and dead ends.
+Having a well-rounded plan of action that starts with the broader organizational goals—and ends with generating revenue for your given cause—will help set you on the right path.

-The challenge for many nonprofit organizations is in keeping up with the ever evolving marketing world that has now come to include much more than traditional print advertising and word of mouth.
-Nonprofits must now also be social media masters, content creators, storytellers and sales experts.
+The challenge for many nonprofit organizations is in keeping up with the ever-evolving marketing world.
+That has now come to include much more than traditional print advertising and word of mouth.
+Nonprofits must have social media masters, content creators, storytellers and sales experts.
 Just getting started can be overwhelming, much less diving into the deep end.

-For nonprofits unsure of the first steps, or those already lost in the labyrinth, consider the Your Business Marketer team Theseus’ thread.
+For the non profit content unsure of the first steps, or those already lost in the labyrinth, consider the Your Business Marketer team Theseus thread.
 We can help you navigate the twists and turns of marketing and assist in your overall growth strategy, as we have for many other nonprofits.

 Where Purpose-Driven Marketing Begins

-Every ending has a beginning, and all nonprofit stories start with a cause.
+Every ending has a beginning, and all non profit content start with a cause.
 Understanding your beginning is essential to properly marketing your nonprofit organization.
-Not only will a solid foundation help you more clearly articulate your message, but it will also help you engage with prospective donors further down the road.
+It will help you more clearly articulate your message, and also help you engage with prospective donors further down the road.

-Chances are, you have a clear understanding of your organization’s mission or values.
+There are chances that you have a clear understanding of your organization’s mission or values.
 Over time, it is common for a mission to evolve or grow as the organization takes on more related causes.
-Where many struggle is in transforming that mission into a compelling story that will resonate with the public at large.
+There are many struggles in transforming that mission into a compelling story that will resonate with the public at large.

 Start with going back to the roots of your organization.
 Not so much the founding of the nonprofit, but the idea that sparked inspiration.
 People do business with people they like, and donors are looking for a way to connect with the cause.
 Conveying that life story in your mission will trickle down to every other aspect within your digital marketing strategy and is critical to your value proposition.

-Without something to connect to, donors are less likely to open their hearts and wallets.
+Donors are less likely to open their hearts and wallets without something to connect.
 Fundraising is a stressful aspect of operating a nonprofit because it quite literally keeps the lights on.
-When your mission and value proposition are intertwined, donors will be more compelled to give.

 Consider for a moment that digital marketing is like archery.
 Your mission is the bow, beautifully crafted with the ability to connect with a target at greater lengths.
 But a bow without arrows in the quiver is just a blunt instrument that is far less effective.
 The arrows are your marketing tools.
 When the two are combined, and placed in the hands of an expert, they work in unison to target prospects efficiently and effectively.